HQarroum/promise-pool/README.md

 #### Load balancer strategy

 The `load-balancer` strategy actually computes the amount of load for each promises in the pool by keeping a count of the queued promises on each promise of the pool.
-This comes in handy when your promises are executing operations in a non-deterministic time (e.g network requests) to optimize the execution of a maximum amount of promises in the smallest possible time.
+This comes in handy when your promises are executing operations in a non-deterministic time (e.g network requests) to optimize the execution of a maximum amount of promises in the smallest possible amount of time.

 ```js
 const pool = new Pool({